-Like many of you, the pandemic (though extremely stressful) was a welcome break from the hustle and bustle of everyday life.
+Like many of you, 2020 (though extremely stressful) was a welcome break from the hustle and bustle of everyday life.
 I got to slow down with my kids and spend more time together than ever.
 But, once school started, it was back to the grind.
-We rushed to get back to normal without trying to incorporate any of the parts of pandemic life we were enjoying.
+We rushed to get back to normal without trying to incorporate any of the parts of life we were enjoying.

 I switched to a new role this year–Reading Specialist.
 I really thought moving from the classroom would be the change I was needing.
 It has its challenges but it was nowhere near the amount of work caring for 20+ students day in and day out requires.
 I’m not sure I would have made it through this whole year without that move.
 But, when January rolled around, I started feeling done.

 I spent a lot of time not doing my Reading Specialist job this year.
-I had to fill in for teachers who were quarantined or had COVID.
+I had to fill in for teachers who were out.
 My teaching life was coming full circle–I was back to being a substitute.
 And you know what?
 I didn’t mind it.
 I love the classroom.
 And I truly hope to return some day in some way.

 But for now, I’m stepping back.
-My oldest will start half day kindergarten this fall–a day I have dreamed about since I found out his due date.
+My older son will start half day kindergarten this fall–a day I have dreamed about since I found out his due date.
 I can’t wait to be there when he gets off the bus and hear all about his day.
-My younger son will be ready to start preschool–an experience my older son didn’t get due to the demands of working full time and the pandemic.
+My younger son will be ready to start preschool–an experience my older son didn’t get due to the demands of working full time.
 I get to experience my dream come to fruition–being a mom–first and foremost.

 The classroom will still be there….